FAQs, Things you should know

 - Our swim policies are firm.
 "If you don't follow our rules, you don't swim."

-- At March Break Camp only, 5 and 6 year olds will attend our afternoon public swims.
-At Summer Camp, 5 and 6 year olds DO NOT ATTEND OUR AFTERNOON SWIMS.
+- 5 and 6 year olds DO NOT ATTEND OUR AFTERNOON SWIMS.
 They will instead

 visit local splash pads or remain at the school for afternoon activities including arts and crafts, movies, sports and cooperative games.